orthecreedence/blackbird/index.md

 that it attaches to a promise and resolves the promise it returns to the value of its body form.
 However, its body form is called whether or not the given promise resolves or is rejected...think of it as the `unwind-protect` equivalent of promises.
-It's form runs whether the promise chain has an error or a value.
+Its form runs whether the promise chain has an error or a value.
 It can be used to close connections or clean up resources that are no longer needed.